Mohamed Tchité

-Mohamed Gasana Tchité (born 31 January 1984) is a Burundian–Belgian footballer who plays as a striker.
+Mohamed Gasana Tchité (born 31 January 1984) is a Burundian–Belgian former professional footballer who played as a striker.
 He spent most of his professional career in Belgium, with Standard Liége, Anderlecht, Club Brugge, Sint-Truiden and White Star Bruxelles, and in Spain with Racing de Santander.

 Club career

 Tchité was born and brought up in Bujumbura, the largest city and capital of Burundi, but his parents hailed from neighbouring Rwanda and the Democratic Republic of the Congo.
 He started his footballing career with local AS Rangers FC – later named Dragon Super Rangers FC Nyakabiga.
-He joined Prince Louis FC in 2001, winning the Burundi Premier League and the Revelation Footballer of the Year award, and also being the finalist in the Kagame Inter-Club Cup; in 2002 he left for Mukura Victory Sports FC in Rwanda, where he would be noticed by scouts from Belgium's Standard Liège.
+He joined Prince Louis FC in 2001, winning the Burundi Premier League and the Revelation Footballer of the Year award, and also being the finalist in the Kagame Inter-Club Cup; in 2002 he left for Mukura Victory Sports in Rwanda, where he would be noticed by scouts from Belgium's Standard Liège.

 In 2003, Tchité arrived in Liège, where he became a regular member of the first team, scoring 21 goals in 58 matches during his three years with the club.
-In 2005–06 season, he netted 16 times in the Belgian First Division A to help his team finish as runners-up to R.S.C.
-Anderlecht, and that tally put him second in the goalscoring list behind only Tosin Dosunmu of K.F.C.
-Germinal Beerschot; at the end of the following campaign, he was named Belgium's Professional Footballer of the Year, also being the recipient of the Belgian Ebony Shoe.
+In 2005–06 season, he netted 16 times in the Belgian First Division A to help his team finish as runners-up to Anderlecht, and that tally put him second in the goalscoring list behind only Tosin Dosunmu of Germinal Beerschot; at the end of the following campaign, he was named Belgium's Professional Footballer of the Year, also being the recipient of the Belgian Ebony Shoe.

 On 31 August 2007, the last day of the summer transfer period, Racing de Santander announced the signing of Tchité in order to replace Valencia CF-bound Nikola Žigić.
-In the 11 November match against Deportivo de La Coruña, he scored the only goal in a 1–0 road win, repeating the feat on 24 February 2008, against UD Almería (home fixture); he netted four times in his first twenty La Liga matches, finishing the season at seven, squad best.
+In the 11 November match against Deportivo de La Coruña, he scored the only goal in a 1–0 road win, repeating the feat on 24 February 2008, against Almeria (home fixture); he netted four times in his first twenty La Liga matches, finishing the season at seven, squad best.